Hola massacre: Attempted cover-up by colonial officials

-American historian Caroline Elkins' tells the story of the 'Hola Massacre' in her Pulitzer Prize-winning book, Imperial Reckoning: The Untold Story of Britain's Gulag in Kenya, (2005), pages 344–353.
+American historian Caroline Elkins covered the Massacre in her 2005 book, Imperial Reckoning: The Untold Story of Britain's Gulag in Kenya.
 According to Elkins, much of the story of the British and Colonial administration was covered-up during the transition to independence in Kenya, and many official documents had been intentionally destroyed during the transition.
 Elkins, by carefully tracing available original documents and interviews with surviving Kenyans and colonial staff, indicates that part of Hola Prison was used as a remote punishment camp for 'hard core' Mau Mau insurgents who refused to recant their oaths or affiliation to the movement.
 Physical and psychological abuse were used to 'break' detainees, so they could be 'rehabilitated' and moved out of the concentration camp pipeline and back to Kikuyu reservations.

 Once the inquiry findings were made public, the opposition members in the House of Commons called for a debate.
 Increasing adverse publicity and calls for further investigations of human rights abuses in the camps led to a reduction in UK governmental support for the Kenya Colony's administration, and resulted in accelerated moves towards Kenyan independence.
 As recently as 2016, Kenyans were seeking restitution from the British government for torture during the Mau Mau Uprising.

-After the Hola massacre the name of Hola was changed to Galole by the Colonial Government in order to cover up the massacre.
-In 1971, in a bid to revive memory of the massacre, President Kenyatta ordered that Galole revert to its original name.
+After the massacre, the town of Hola was renamed to Galole by the Colonial Government in order to cover up the massacre.
+In 1971, in a bid to revive memory of the massacre, President Jomo Kenyatta ordered that Galole revert to its original name.
 Kenyatta gave this order after he met with a large delegation from Tana River.
-Since then it is again known as Hola.
+It has since been named Hola.